PeterCamilleri/games_lessons/01/README.md

 Also note that there are many ways this could have coded in Ruby.
 This is just one example.

-**button_down** - this methods responds to buttons being pressed.
+**HelloWorld#button_down** - this methods responds to buttons being pressed.
 If the id of the button pressed is that of the escape key, the window is closed.
 ```ruby
 def button_down(id)
   close if id == Gosu::KbEscape